Building Socially Sustainable Communities: Bridging the Divide at Essex Crossing

 + Add to Calendar

 2022-06-08 17:30:002022-06-08 20:00:00America/New_YorkBuilding Socially Sustainable Communities: Bridging the Divide at Essex CrossingEvery community should have an opportunity to develop a collective vision to shape its future.
 Often, the process of urban redevelopment can be polarizing, with community stakeholders and private developers entrenched in opposition and design professionals acting as an ally to one or as a mediator between both.
-Bridging the Divide reveals a better model, one where invested, long-term community stakeholders, private developers, and design professionals work collaboratively towards
+Bridging the Divide reveals a better model, one where invested, long-term community stakeholders, private developers, and design professionals work collaboratively towards a common vision

 Center for Architecture and Zoom 536 LaGuardia Pl.
 New York NY 10012